-If you opt to enroll in a 2018 Medicare Advantage plan, you will be dis-enrolled from Original Medicare benefits, and your benefits will be provided by the health plan you choose.
+If you choose to join a 2018 Medicare Advantage plan, Medicare will dis-enroll you from Medicare Part A and Part B. Your health benefits will be provided by the plan you join.
 Click on your County to get started.

 Medicare Advantage vs. Original Medicare + Supplement